xinliangzhou/Survey/README.md

-# Survey
+# Interpretable and Robust AI in EEG Systems: A Survey

-This is a repository contains  materials for journal survey paper submission
+This is a repository maintain an ever-evolving list of papers on the interpretability and robustness of AI in EEG systems, with frequent updates to ensure its comprehensiveness and timeliness.